-Below are a few of the most frequently asked questions we hear.
-If these don't answer your questions, please let us know!
+Below are a few of the most frequently asked questions I hear.
+If these don't answer your questions, please let me know!

 What is Music Therapy?